hdadhich01/terminal/README.md

 * [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) - Support extension for the Python language

 ## 🪟 WSL
 As per the official Microsoft description, "The Windows Subsystem for Linux lets developers run a GNU/Linux environment."
 Put into simple terms, you can use a Linux environment without waiting an hour for your dual-boot or VM configuration to load or risk your entire drive trying to partition it.
 Still confused?
-Check out this [video](https://www.youtube.com/watch?v=-atblwgc63E).
+Check out [this video](https://www.youtube.com/watch?v=-atblwgc63E).

 ### ⤵️ Install
 We'll be using version `2` since it's supposedly faster.
-You can check out the official [Microsoft Comparison](https://docs.microsoft.com/en-us/windows/wsl/compare-versions) if you care.
-Install and set the default version with:
+You can check out the official Microsoft Comparison [here](https://docs.microsoft.com/en-us/windows/wsl/compare-versions).
+Install and configure with:
 ```pwsh
 wsl --install
 wsl --set-default-version 2